 Contact Information: email@example.com

 Sign-up: Registration is closed.
 Contact Martha directly to see if you can be added to the class.

 Deadline: October 30, 2022

 Cancellation Policy: Participants may cancel up to 14 days prior to the start of the class for a full refund.
 There will be no refunds within 14 days of the class unless spot can be filled from wait list.
-Contact Martha directly to cancel.
+To cancel, fill out the class refund request form.